ossf/community/sig-secure-supply-chain-consumption-framework/README.md

 TBD

-## view or download the s2c2f specification
+## View or Download the S2C2F Specification

 ## View or Download the S2C2F Specification